MicrosoftDocs/power-platform/power-platform/well-architected/performance-efficiency/optimize-code.md

 ---
-title: Optimize code and logic recommendation
+title: Optimize code and logic recommendation for Power Platform workloads
-description: Learn how to optimize your code and logic to support the performance requirements of the workload.
+description: Learn how to optimize your code and logic to support the performance requirements of the Power Platform workload.
 author: manuelap-msft
 ms.author: mapichle
 ms.reviewer: jhaskett-msft